Amethyst Rings Buying Guide

 According to IGS, further heating can alter the stone’s color altogether, turning it into citrine or other quartz varieties with shades of green, red, brown, or colorless.
 Some vendors refer to amethysts turned green due to heating as “green amethyst.”
 This is a misnomer.
 While amethyst is the purple variety of quartz, the proper term for green quartz is prasiolite.

-PHOTO 4: Be aware that some Amethyst gemstones may be heat treated.
+PHOTO 4: Be aware that some (in fact most) amethyst birthstone rings have amethyst gemstones that have been heat treated.
 Amethyst stones which are too dark and don’t therefore manage light well can be lightened.
-This photo shows a round cut amethyst ring with halo where the amethyst been heat treated.
+This photo shows a Amethyst halo engagement ring where the purple amethyst has been heat treated.
 Treatment is permanent.
 [SOURCE: Luxuria Diamonds]

 7. Consider the Amethyst Carat Weight